calipho-sib/nextprot-scripts/README.md

  -h print usage
 ```

-See also the [diagram](doc/checkout-hotfix-branch.html) for a graphic view of the tasks.
+See also the [diagram](doc/checkout-hotfix-branch.png) for a graphic view of the tasks.

 ### Step 2: Fixing the bug...

 This step should be handled by the programmer responsible of fixing the bug.

-### Step 3: Finalizing the hot fix
+### Step 3: Finalizing and publishing the hot fix

-Once the fix is done, another script automatically merges the proper hotfix branch back to develop and to master branches:
+Once the fix is done, `nxs-fire-patch-release.sh` automatically merges the proper hotfix branch back to master and to develop branches:

+1. it fetches the last hotfix version `x.y.z+1` from master (version x.y.z)
+2. it merges and push hotfix branch back to master
+3. it merges hotfix branch to develop without pushing to origin/develop

 ```
 $ nxs-fire-patch-release.sh -h
-usage: nxs-fire-patch-release.sh [repo]
+usage: nxs-fire-patch-release.sh [-h][repo]
+This script makes a new patch release.
-This script closes the next hotfix branch coming from master, push to develop (pom version kept as in develop) and to master to make a new patch release (jenkins will executes nxs-release.sh)
+It merges the hotfix branch back to master, merges to develop with pom.xml versions kept as in develop.
+Once it is pushed to origin/master jenkins will publish the new patch with script 'nxs-release.sh'
 Params:
  <repo> optional maven project git repository
 Options: